 Sharpening – Amount

-The default Sharpening Amount set by the Nikon Z 9 is controlled by two settings.
+Two settings control the default Sharpening Amount set by the Nikon Z 9.
 First, the Picture Control sets a Sharpening Amount.
 Then, as ISO increases, the Sharpening Amount is gradually reduced, starting at ISO 1000.

-As an example, the Standard Picture Control sets a Sharpening Amount of 40 between ISO 32-800.
-At ISO 1000, the amount is gradually reduced, and at ISO 25600 and above, it ends up at 10.
+For example, the Standard Picture Control sets a Sharpening Amount of 40 between ISO 32-800.
+At ISO 1000, the amount is gradually reduced, and at ISO 25600 and above, it is lowered significantly to 10.

 In contrast, the Flat Picture Control sets a Sharpening Amount of 8 between ISO 32-800.
 At ISO 1000, the amount is gradually reduced until ISO 25600 and above, where the Sharpening Amount is 3.